List of Johnny Test characters: Montague

-Montague (voiced by Lee Tockar) is an anarchist talking mouse bent on world domination.
-He is a wild card but will succumb to cheese.
+Montague (voiced by Lee Tockar) is an anarchist-talking mouse bent on world domination.
+He is a wild card, but will succumb to cheese.
 He appears in two episodes: in Johnny's Big Dumb Sisters, he makes brief cameos, but in Tom and Johnny, he has a more significant role, eventually helping out the Test siblings and Dukey.
-He becomes an antagonist in one episode where he tries to live in Johnny's house.
+Montague becomes an antagonist in one episode where he tries to live in Johnny's house.

 Dog Catcher

-The Dog Catcher (voiced by James Arnold Taylor) is the owner of Porkbelly's Animal Control.
-His first appearance was in the episode "Here Johnny, Here Boy!"
-He captured Johnny, Susan, and Mary after using the Animal Machine, which turned them into animals (Johnny into a dog and Susan and Mary into lions).
-He made minor appearances such as "Johnny's 100th Episode" where we see that Johnny first adopted Dukey.
+The unnamed Dog Catcher (voiced by James Arnold Taylor) is the owner of Porkbelly's Animal Control.
+His first appearance was in the episode "Here Johnny, Here Boy!" where he captured Johnny, Susan, and Mary after using the Animal Machine which turned them into animals (Johnny into a dog and Susan and Mary into lions).
+The Dog Catcher made minor appearances such as "Johnny's 100th Episode" where we see that Johnny first adopted Dukey.

 Fillmore

 Fillmore (voiced by Lee Tockar) is a clerk in the video game store "Game Galaxy."
 He made his first appearance in the episode "Phat Johnny."
 Johnny once made teased of him because he's fat (although Fillmore claims he has a glandular problem).